 Houston is home to many movie theaters, but there are a few that have a unique flair.

-If the rain has you restless, there are plenty of large indoor spaces to wander around in Houston.
+If the rain has you restless, there are plenty of large indoor spaces to shop or wander around in Houston.
 In the Downtown district, there is a system of underground tunnels with restaurants and shops (only open during business hours).